hgottipati/GearShare/docs/VERCEL_DEPLOYMENT.md

 ### Option 1: Rename Project (Recommended)

-To change the default Vercel domain (e.g., from `gearshare-nine.vercel.app` to `gearshare.vercel.app`):
+To change the default Vercel domain (e.g., from `sharemygear-nine.vercel.app` to `sharemygear.vercel.app`):

 1. Go to your Vercel project dashboard
 2. Click on **Settings** → **General**
 3. Scroll down to **Project Name**
-4. Change the project name to your desired name (e.g., `gearshare`)
+4. Change the project name to your desired name (e.g., `sharemygear`)
 5. Click **Save**
 6. Your new domain will be `https://your-new-name.vercel.app`
 7. **Important**: Update the `NEXT_PUBLIC_APP_URL` environment variable to match your new domain